University of Pennsylvania senior societies: Order of Omega

-Omega Senior Society

-The Omega Senior Society, or The O.R.D.E.R., exists to recognize leadership in the Greek community.
-It is composed of influential members of Greek organizations and other similar student groups (colloquially known as "off-campus fraternities/sororities").

 Osiris Senior Society

-Osiris, founded in the spring of 2013 by Lainie Huston and Jackson Foster, brings together senior leaders and outstanding members of the performing arts community.
+Osiris, founded in 2013 to bring together senior leaders and outstanding members of the performing arts community.
+It includes theater, dance, tech, and vocal and instrumental music.
 The society draws its name from the god Osiris, who was believed by some in ancient Greco-Egyptian times to have been the god who brought together the nine muses.
 Similarly, the society provides a forum for students of different art forms, including vocal, dance, theatrical, instrumental, photographic, and tech among others, to strengthen ties across the performing arts community.
 Throughout the year, members attend social events and support each other at shows, and each May members perform a senior showcase highlighting the talents of these students and fostering collaborative performance.

 Identity-based

-Atlas Senior Society

-The Atlas Society was founded in 2016 by five international students.
-Atlas strives to create an ethnically and culturally diverse community of international students who have demonstrated leadership and an interest in intercultural learning and global experiences.
-The founding class includes 21 members from 18 countries and territories.

 Carriage Senior Society

 The Carriage Senior Society, founded in the spring of 2013, is a senior honor society of leaders from around campus who are members of the LGBTQ+ community.
-It is named for the home of the University's LGBT Center, Carriage House.
+It is named for the home of the university's LGBT Center, Carriage House.
 Their symbol is a twelve-spoked carriage wheel and members refer to themselves as "Spokes."

-New members are added both as Juniors in their spring semester and as Seniors in their fall semester.
-While members continue the traditional tap system for potential applicants, in recent years an open invitation to the informational "Smoker" has been distributed to LGBTQ groups on campus.
-Any eligible student who attends the Smoker is then welcome to apply whether or not they have been tapped.
-An effort is made to include a diversity of identities and areas of leadership on campus in each class.
+New members are added both as juniors in their spring semester and as seniors in their fall semester.
+Active membership at any given time is limited to 25 students.
+While members continue the traditional tap system for potential applicants, in recent years an open invitation to the informational "Smoker" has been distributed to LGBTQ groups on campus; any eligible student who attends the Smoker is then welcome to apply whether or not they have been tapped.

-Cipactli Latino Honor Society
+Cipactli Latinx Honor Society

-The Cipactli Latino Honor Society was founded in 2001.
+The Cipactli Latinx Honor Society was founded in 2001.
 The mission and purpose of Cipactli is to acknowledge individual academic achievement, leadership, and distinguished service to the Latino community.
-Cipactli is the only Latino honor society in the Ivy League.

-The members of Cipactli are chosen anytime between their junior fall semester and senior fall semester, and go through a rigorous application process.
-They are chosen for their outstanding work both in and outside the academic sphere, as well as their deep commitment to helping their communities develop in a sustainable and meaningful way.
-Cipactli's philosophy is known as "The three pillars of Cipactli", which are Leadership, Academic Achievement, and Community Service.
+The members of Cipactli are chosen anytime between their junior fall semester and senior fall semester for outstanding academics and a commitment to helping their communities develop in a sustainable and meaningful way.
+The three pillars of Cipactli are Leadership, Academic Achievement, and Community Service.